South America ignores Europe and reopens as virus peak nears

 Russian officials say that the nation is now past its peak, making it safe to gradually ease restrictions, even though some experts warn that the significant daily increase of about 9,000 cases makes it dangerous to do so quickly.
 On Monday, non-food retail stores, dry cleaners and repair shops reopened in the Russian capital that accounted for about half of the nation’s caseload.

-Having seen first-hand the worst of the virus’ damage in Europe, Jesús Gómez-Cardeñes, an epidemiologist and associate professor at Spain’s University of Zaragoza, looks on South America’s rush to reopen with concern.
+Having seen first-hand the worst of the virus’ damage in Europe, Jesús Gómez-Gardeñes, an associate professor in physics and computational epidemiology at the University of Zaragoza, in Spain, looks on South America’s rush to reopen with concern.

 “Opening their doors when we have recent growth in the number of daily cases is something that could be, or is, a catastrophe,” he said.